Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/deceptidice/rules/_index.md

 So yes, once somebody goes specific, you can never go back to vague!
 {{% /remark %}}

 If the previous guess was also specific, the usual rules apply: your number (for how many of them) must simply be higher.
-FOr example, "3 Cards with Number 2" is higher than "2 Cards of Blue".
+For example, "3 Cards with Number 2" is higher than "2 Cards of Blue".

 {{% /rules-block %}}